New Music from the Flannerys & Caspar Babypants

 Caspar’s songs are stripped-down-simple in a very light and airy way.
 These songs encourage you and your little one to move with the music together: stomp your feet, bounce up and down, wave your arms around.
 Perfect for mommy and me time!
 But they’re also entertaining enough for older kids… and mommy too!

-I’ve actually taken This is Fun to Ivan’s Physical Therapy as a way to encourage him to move with his therapist.
+I’ve actually taken This is Fun to my son, Ivan’s, physical therapy as a way to encourage him to move with his therapist.
 It worked wonders!
 The easy beats and directive lyrics got Ivan bouncing, taking steps, and balancing better than he’s ever done before—way to go Casper Babypants!

 If you can only listen to one song on This is Fun, check out Baby and the Animals.
 I LOVE this song!
 A little baby and her animal friends live on an island, hang out on the beach, and play together in a band: “Coconuts and music is the all-day diet.”
 So cute!